 Often within our IT infrastructure, we manage our IT issues and frustrations with crisis management rather than a proactive approach.
 This is frequently the case with data backup and we are quick to find excuses as to why we aren’t taking the best precautions: I’ll do it later; I don’t have time now; it’s too expensive; it’s too difficult; …

-- Back up your files regularly and keep a recent backup off-line and preferably off-site.
+- Backup your files regularly, keep a recent backup off-line and another copy preferably off-site.

 There are several quick and easy ways to back up your data, from NAS drives (our top recommendation), to cloud, external hard drive or the least preferable option, a USB key.
 To read more about backing up your data, click here.

 Ransomware attacks often arrive in documents, and rely on persuading you to enable macros (embedded document scripts).
 Avoid enabling macros!
 Many years ago, Microsoft deliberately turned off auto-execution of macros by default as an additional security measure.